Treatment for migraines

 The premonitory or warning phase

-This stage shows certain physical and mental changes such as tiredness, cravings for sweets, mood swings, feeling thirsty, and stiff neck.
-These signs can persist from 1 to 24 hours.
+This stage shows physical and mental changes such as tiredness, cravings for sweets, mood swings, thirst, and a stiff neck.
+These signs can persist for 1 to 24 hours.

 Aura (not always present)